iric-soft/km/README.rst

 Requirements:
 -------------
 * Python 2.7.6 or later
-* Jellyfish 2.2 or later **with Python `bindings`_**.
+* Jellyfish 2.2 or later **with** Python `bindings`_.
 * (Optional) Matplotlib

 --------
 Install:
 --------
 Before installing or using km, Jellyfish needs to be installed with Python `bindings`_.
-In case, a script is available in the `example`_ folder, to help you to install Jellyfish with bindings.
+Should you need it, a script is available in the `example`_ folder, to help you to install Jellyfish with bindings.
-When it's done, km may be executed directly from source code or installed using the setup script:
+When jellyfish is installed, km may be executed directly from source code or installed using the setup script:

 .. code:: shell